 That’s considered bad form by most of the uninformed people out there who have never really done too much asset protection.

-But if I have to choose between being vulnerable to theft or staying in control, I'll stay in control and trust the drafting to people that know how to get me out of control before I’m in trouble.
+If I have to choose between being vulnerable to theft or staying in control, I'll stay in control and trust the drafting to people that know how to get me out of control before I’m in trouble.

 You hear an awful lot about people being put in jail for doing aggressive asset protection.
-Well, believe me two of the biggest cases like this they try to hire me and I turned them down because it was obvious they were doing the wrong thing.
+Well, believe me, two of the biggest cases like this they try to hire me and I turned them down because it was obvious they were doing the wrong thing.

 For an example, let’s look at the Andersons.
 They put their money in a trust after they heard their partner was indicted and that they were going to be attacked and charged with a crime by the Federal Trade Commission.